 Our solution is inspired by the technique proposed in \cite{Louizos2017}, from now on referred to as \emph{Soft Pruning} (SP).
 SP is based on the following \emph{Regularized Empirical Risk minimization problem}:

-where the first component is the average loss of model $h$ over the dataset and the second component is the norm $L_0$ acting as a regularizer tuned with the $0<\lambda <1$ parameter.
-Since the $L_0$-norm counts the number of non-zero parameters of the neural network, using it as a regularization term drives the learning algorithm towards solutions having a small number of connections different from zero.
+where the first component of $\mathcal{L}(\bsw)$ is the average loss of model $h$ over the dataset, and the second component is the norm $L_0$ acting as a regularizer tuned with the $0<\lambda <1$ parameter.
+Since the $L_0$-norm counts the number of non-zero parameters of the neural network, using it as a regularization term drives the learning algorithm towards solutions having a small number of connections whose weight is non-zero.
 We note that as soon as \emph{all} the weights of a neuron become equal to zero, the neuron itself could be pruned and the size of the network reduced.
-However, the above formulation does not provide any fine-grained control over the turning-off of all the weights belonging to individual neurons and the resulting pruning strategy is not particularly effective.
-A second drawback is that the $L_0$-norm of the weights is not a differentiable function, which prevents the straightforward usage of the any gradient-based optimization method to train the neural network.
+However, the above formulation does not provide any fine-grained control over the turning-off of all the weights belonging to individual neurons, and the resulting pruning strategy is not particularly effective.
+A second drawback is that the $L_0$-norm of the weights is not a differentiable function, which prevents the straightforward usage of any gradient-based optimization method from training the neural network.

 To overcome the above problems, Louizos \emph{et al.} propose to approximate the $L_0$-norm with an equivalent and differentiable function \cite{Louizos2017}.
 They propose a re-parametrization of $\bsw$ such that each parameter $\omega_j$ is defined as follows: where $z_j\in\{0,1\}$ is a binary gate that controls the activation of the j-th parameter.
 Therefore the $L_0$-norm becomes: